phil-opp/blog_os/blog/content/second-edition/posts/08-hardware-interrupts/index.md

 The above image shows me slowly typing "123".
 We see that adjacent keys have adjacent scancodes and that pressing a key causes a different scancode than releasing it.
 But how do we translate the scancodes to the actual key actions exactly?

 ### Interpreting the Scancodes
 There are three different standards for the mapping between scancodes and keys, the so-called _scancode sets_.
-All three sets go back to the keyboards of early IBM computers: the [IBM XT], the [IBM 3270 PC], and the [IBM AT].
-Later computers fortunately did not continue the trend of defining new scancodes, but rather emulated the existing scancode sets and extending them.
+All three go back to the keyboards of early IBM computers: the [IBM XT], the [IBM 3270 PC], and the [IBM AT].
+Later computers fortunately did not continue the trend of defining new scancode sets, but rather emulated the existing sets and extended them.
 Today most keyboards can be configured to emulate any of the three sets.

 [IBM XT]: https://en.wikipedia.org/wiki/IBM_Personal_Computer_XT
 [IBM 3270 PC]: https://en.wikipedia.org/wiki/IBM_3270_PC
 [IBM AT]: https://en.wikipedia.org/wiki/IBM_Personal_Computer/AT

 By default, PS/2 keyboards emulate scancode set 1 ("XT").
-In this set, the lower 7 bits of a scancode byte define the key, and the most significant bit defines whether it's a press ("0") or an release ("1").
+In this set, the lower 7 bits of a scancode byte define the key, and the most significant bit defines whether it's a press ("0") or a release ("1").
 Keys that were not present on the original [IBM XT] keyboard, such as the enter key on the keypad, generate two scancodes in succession: a `0xe0` escape byte and then a byte representing the key.
-For a list of all the set 1 scancodes and their corresponding keys, check out the [OSDev Wiki][scancode set 1].
+For a list of all set 1 scancodes and their corresponding keys, check out the [OSDev Wiki][scancode set 1].

 [scancode set 1]: https://wiki.osdev.org/Keyboard#Scan_Code_Set_1